grafana/grafana/docs/sources/auth/azuread.md

 1. Add the redirect URL `https://<grafana domain>/login/azuread`, then click **Register**.

 1. The app's **Overview** page is displayed.
-Note the **Application ID**, this is the OAuth client id.
+Note the **Application ID**.
+This is the OAuth client ID.

 1. Click **Endpoints** from the top menu.

-   - Note the **OAuth 2.0 authorization endpoint (v2)**, this is the auth URL.
+   - Note the **OAuth 2.0 authorization endpoint (v2)**.
+This is the auth URL.
-   - Note the **OAuth 2.0 token endpoint (v2)**, this is the token URL.
+   - Note the **OAuth 2.0 token endpoint (v2)**.
+This is the token URL.

-1. Click **Certificates & secrets** and add a new entry under Client secrets.
+1. Click **Certificates & secrets** and then add a new entry under **Client secrets**.

    - Description: Grafana OAuth
    - Expires: Never

-1. Click **Add**, then copy the key value.
+1. Click **Add**, and then copy the key value.
 This is the OAuth client secret.

 1. Click **Manifest**.

-   - Add definitions for the required Application Roles for Grafana (Viewer, Editor, Admin).
-Without this configuration, all users will be assigned the Viewer role.
+   - Define the required Application Role values for Grafana: Viewer, Editor, Admin.
+Otherwise, all users will have the Viewer role.
-   - Every role requires a unique id.
-On Linux, this can be created with `uuidgen`.
-For example:
+   - Every role requires a unique ID.
+   - Generate the unique ID on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.
+   - Include the unique ID in the configuration file:

         ```json
         "appRoles": [